IBM/ansible-power-aix/docs/source/beginner_guide.rst

          Installing 'ibm.power_aix:1.0.0' to '/Users/user/.ansible/collections/ansible_collections/ibm/power_aix'

-  .. note:: There is a role_ to auto install python and yum on your managed nodes, however for this guide we will perform this step manually for clarity.
+  .. note:: There is a role_ to auto install python and dnf on your managed nodes, however for this guide we will perform this step manually for clarity.

   .. _role: https://ibm.github.io/ansible-power-aix/roles/power_aix_bootstrap.html#example-playbook